pdxrconf/pdxrconf.github.io/content/about/index.md

 Cascadia R Conference is an R conference serving the Pacific Northwest region (Oregon/Washington/BC).

-The conference first started in 2017, and while we had to cancel our plans to meet in 2020 in Eugene, OR, we're back with a virtual conference in 2021.
+The conference first started in 2017, and will be returning for another virtual conference in 2022.
 See you there!

 We wanted to run this event as there are relatively few R conferences.
 In addition,